<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=322836955126994&amp;ev=PageView&amp;noscript=1">

 Historically, nonprofits were largely excluded from the benefits of installing solar because their tax status made them ineligible for the lucrative 30% solar tax credit.

 Things changed dramatically in August 2022 when Congress passed the Inflation Reduction Act.
-Under this piece of legislation, nonprofits are now eligible for a direct payment up to 40% of the solar energy system cost.
+Under this legislation, nonprofits are now eligible for a direct payment of up to 40% of the solar energy system cost.
 This is broken down into a flat 30% rate with an additional 10% available if your property is in a low-income neighborhood.
-What's more, this is a guaranteed payment and not tied to a tax liability.
+Moreover, this is a guaranteed payment not tied to a tax liability.

 Nonprofit's New Opportunity with Solar

 There's never been a better time for nonprofit organizations to go solar.
-The three biggest pieces driving this change are the revamped incentive structure, the 30% solar tax credit being reinstated, and different funding options available.
+The three biggest factors driving this change are the revamped incentive structure, the reinstated 30% solar tax credit, and different funding options.

 Up to 40% Direct Payment

-The biggest factor that's made solar more feasible for nonprofits is the new incentive structure.
-Nonprofit organizations that go solar can now receive a direct payment up to 40% of the system cost with no tax liability needed.
+The new incentive structure is the biggest factor that's made solar more feasible for nonprofits.
+Nonprofit organizations that go solar can now receive a direct payment of up to 40% of the system cost with no tax liability needed.
 This is broken down into the federal 30% solar tax credit with an additional 10% available if your nonprofit installing solar is in a low-income neighborhood.
 This is the highest amount a nonprofit has ever been eligible to receive.

 30% Solar Tax Credit Reinstated

 The Inflation Reduction Act also reinstated and extended the 30% solar tax credit.
-Before the IRA, this lucrative incentive was at 26% in 2022 with a decrease to 22% scheduled to happen in on January 1st, 2023.
-In 2024, it was going to drop again to a permanent 10% for commercial installations.
+Before the IRA, this lucrative incentive was at 26% in 2022, with a decrease to 22% scheduled to happen on January 1st, 2023.
+In 2024, it would drop again to a permanent 10% for commercial installations.

 The reinstated 30% rate allows nonprofits to offset more of their solar energy system cost.
-Combined with the additional 10% available for low-income neighborhoods, the typical payback period has been dramatically, and can be as low as 5 years or less!
+Combined with the additional 10% available for low-income neighborhoods, the typical payback period has been dramatically and can be as low as five years or less!

 Funding Options